Women who dare dissent targeted for abuse by Yemen's rebels

 Al-Huri said when she rejected a Houthi official’s request to snitch on other activists, she was abducted in July 2019 by a dozen masked officers with Kalashnikovs, “as though I was Osama bin Laden.”

-She was imprisoned in Dar al-Hilal, an abandoned school on Taiz Street.
-A fellow detainee, Bardis Assayaghi, a prominent poet who circulated verses about Houthi repression, counted around 120 women held there, “schoolteachers, human rights activists, teenagers.”
-She said officers banged her head against a table so hard that she needed eye surgery to see properly when released months later.
+She was imprisoned in an abandoned school on Taiz Street, a main thoroughfare in Sanaa.
+A fellow detainee, Bardis Assayaghi, a prominent poet who circulated verses about Houthi repression, counted around 120 women held there.

-The head of the Sanaa criminal investigation division, Sultan Zabin, conducted interrogations in the school, al-Huri and Assayaghi said.
-Some nights, they said, Zabin took the “young, pretty girls” out of the school to rape them.
+Some nights, the head of the Sanaa criminal investigation division, Sultan Zabin, took the “young, pretty girls” out of the school to rape them, al-Huri and Assayaghi said.

 The U.N. panel of experts identified Zabin as running an undisclosed detention site where women have been raped and tortured.

-At least two villas on Taiz Street have been used to detain women, along with other sites around the capital, including apartments confiscated from exiled politicians, two hospitals and five schools, al-Jarwi and the ex-detainees said.
+At least two villas on Taiz Street have been used to detain women, along with other sites around the capital, including apartments, two hospitals and five schools, al-Jarwi and ex-detainees said.

-Women are set free only after pledging to stop protesting or posting on social media, and after they videotape confessions to prostitution and espionage.
+Women are set free only after pledging to stop their activities and after videotaping confessions to prostitution and espionage.

-“They told me: If you leave Sanaa, we will kill you, if you spread information, we will kill you, if you speak against us, we will kill you,” said Assayaghi.

-Over home-cooked dinners, they gather with their children and recall their city before the war, when they performed poetry and smoked water pipes in bustling cafes, many of which the Houthis have shut down to keep men and women from mingling.

-Many still receive threats from the Houthis.
-None can see their families in Sanaa again.

-Al-Huri struggles with insomnia.
-She knows the Houthis will release her confession soon.
+Al-Huri knows the Houthis will release her confession soon.
 But she’s convinced that telling her story is worth the risk.

 “There are girls still in prison,” she said.
 “When I try to sleep, I hear their voices.
 I hear them pleading, ‘Samera, get us out.’”